gregtap/django-maroc-telecommerce/README.md

 =========================

 Django Maroc Telecommerce is an application that implements Maroc Telecommerce payment gateway.
 Is is based on their 1.9 specs.

-Basicaly it takes care of the DigitalOffer (order) posting to the gateway and the callback.
+Basically it takes care of the DigitalOffer (order) posting to the gateway as well as the callback handling.
 It uses Signals and HttpRedirects for optimal decoupling.

 Each order made to the gateway is persisted to db.